xebialabs-community/xlr-jira-extension-plugin/README.md

   * `username` - Optional username override for the connection to Jira
   * `password` - Optional password override for the connection to Jira
   * `issueId` - Jira issue ID to check, e.g. SAN-672
-  * `expectedStatus` - This is the Jira status to complete on, the task will poll until this status is meet.
+  * `expectedStatus` - This is the Jira status to complete on, the task will poll until this status is met.
 This checks for a status name, e.g. "Resolved".
 To double check the case of a status, export an issue to XML and check the value of the status field.
   * `pollInterval` - Inteval in seconds between polling actions